dtrelogan/react-formstate/docs/deprecatedDatePickerExample.md

 another approach is to wrap the nonstandard event handler to make it act as if it returns an event like a normal html input.

-the framework generated event handler only looks at e.target.type and e.target.value. e.target.type is only important so much as it's not 'checkbox' or 'select-multiple'.
+the standard event handler only looks at e.target.type and e.target.value. e.target.type is only important so much as it's not 'checkbox' or 'select-multiple'.

 ```es6
 import React, { Component } from 'react';